 The cost of charging an electric vehicle

-Charging an electric vehicle costs significantly less than fuelling a traditional petrol or diesel vehicle.
+Charging an electric vehicle can cost significantly less than fuelling a traditional petrol or diesel vehicle.
 However, the actual cost differs depending on your location and charging technology.

-The average cost to fully charge and an electric vehicle with a 60kWh battery and a range of 200 miles is as follows:
+The average cost to fully charge an electric vehicle with a 50kWh battery and a range of 200 miles is as follows:

-- Work: Typically free, but depends on your employer or business location.
+- Work: often free or subsidised, but depends on your employer or business location.

-- Public location: Typically free to charge if located in a supermarket or car park.
+- Public location: around £17.50, located in a supermarket or car park for example.

-- Public location (rapid charger): Approximately £6.50 for half an hour which provides around 100 miles of range.
+- Public location (rapid charger): approximately £22 for half an hour which provides around 140 miles of range.

 It should be noted that many manufacturers recommend against charging a vehicle to 100%.
 In addition, when charging a vehicle it’s very unlikely your charge will be zero, so in the majority of cases you’ll be topping up the battery, and when charging in public, it’s rare that a full charge will be required.

 Charging your electric vehicle at home is the easiest and most convenient way to charge your vehicle.
 It’s also the most cost-effective.
-With your car parked in your driveway, you’re free to charge your car while you sleep, meaning your battery is always full when you’re ready to leave in the morning.
+With your car parked in your driveway, you’re able to charge your car while you sleep, meaning your battery is always fully charged when you’re ready to leave in the morning.

-- Average domestic charging rate is approximately 14p per kWh
+- Average domestic charging rate is approximately 35p per kWh

 - A full charge will typically provide a range of around 200 miles – though this will differ depending on the size and specification of your vehicle.